MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-power-platform-app-integration.md

 ## Overview

-This article gives you an overview of how to manage Power Platform apps added to Teams.
+This article gives you an overview of how to view and manage Power Platform apps added to Teams.

 [Power Apps](https://powerapps.microsoft.com) is a low-code/no-code application development environment to build custom apps that connect to your business data.
 [Power Virtual Agents](https://docs.microsoft.com/power-virtual-agents/fundamentals-what-is-power-virtual-agents) is a no-code bot building environment for anyone to create powerful bots.

-These offerings provide robust pre-built templates, drag-and-drop canvases, and continuous deployments.
-By bringing Power Platform solutions into Teams, organizations can streamline business processes and offer a powerful collaborative canvas with rich notifications.

 Makers can easily add Power Platform apps to Teams through the sharing feature from within Power Apps and Power Virtual Agents.
 When they're added to Teams, users will see them on the Apps page in Teams, under **Built for *Your Organization Name*** > **Built by your colleagues**.